-UNIV - University-Wide
+UNIV - UNIVERSITY-WIDE

-UNIV 1000 - Freshman Success Seminar
+UNIV 1000 - Student Success Seminar

-Freshman Success Seminar is intended for freshmen who are grouped as cohorts in the Student Learning Communities Program with other students of the same major or areas of interest and provides instruction in successful academic skills.
+Student Success Seminar is intended for students who are grouped as cohorts in the Student Learning Communities Program with other students of the same major or areas of interest and provides instruction in successful academic skills.
 Topics include career exploration, learning style inventories, time management strategies and effective study skills.